rancher/dashboard/docs/developer/PLUGINS.md

 moved folders.

 Note that this represents the minimum to get things working - the next step would be to move the Rancher and Harvester code out from the `shell` folder into a number of UI Package folders under the top-level `pkg` folder.
-This would then reduce the scrope of what's in the `shell` folder to be the core commion UI that we would want to share across our UIs.
+This would then reduce the scope of what's in the `shell` folder to be the core common UI that we would want to share across our UIs.
 So, bear in mind, that ultimately, we wouldn't just be moving all of the code under `shell`.

 The rework supports a number of use cases, which we will talk through below.